How Can a Border Crimes Defense Attorney Help?

 Illegal immigration crimes are actions taken by individuals that violate immigration laws and regulations.
 Some examples of immigration crimes include:

-• Overstaying a visa: This refers to individuals who remain in the United States beyond the time allowed by their visa.
+- Overstaying a visa: This refers to individuals who remain in the United States beyond the time their visa allows.

 What is Money Laundering?

-Money laundering is a financial crime that involves the process of disguising the proceeds of illegal activities as legitimate funds.
+Money laundering is a financial crime involving disguising the proceeds of illegal activities as legitimate funds.
 The goal of money laundering is to conceal the funds’ illegal source and make them appear to have come from a lawful source.
 When money laundering relates to proceeds from border crimes, the federal government has jurisdiction over the prosecution.

 Money laundering, a white-collar crime, typically involves several stages, including placement, layering, and integration.
 Someone introduces illegal proceeds into the financial system in the placement stage.
 In the layering stage, the funds are moved through various transactions to obscure the trail and create distance from the initial illicit source of the funds.
 In the integration stage, the accused reintegrates the laundered funds into the legitimate financial system, often in the form of investments or the purchases of assets.

 The United States Attorney’s Office in the Eastern District of Michigan focuses on money laundering to prevent those engaged in illegal activities from benefiting from the proceeds of their activities.
-It also undermines the stability and integrity of the financial system.
-Money laundering can involve various unlawful activities, including drug trafficking, fraud, corruption, and terrorism financing.
+Money laundering also undermines the stability and integrity of the financial system.
+It can involve various unlawful activities, including drug trafficking, fraud, corruption, and terrorism financing.
 Law enforcement agencies like the Federal Bureau of Investigation (FBI) and the Financial Crimes Enforcement Network (FinCEN) work to investigate and prosecute money laundering cases.

 What is Federal Arms Trafficking?